Ghitado/vaccination-manager-frontend/README.md

 ### 6. Internationalization Strategy

 I avoided heavy libraries like `react-i18next` intentionally.
 I implemented a lightweight, type-safe translation system using **React Context**.
 This approach reduces the final bundle size and proves that complex features can be solved with native tools when the scope allows.

+### 7. Handling Server "Cold Starts"

+Since the backend runs on a free tier, it goes to sleep when idle.
+I implemented a specific check that keeps the user on a waiting screen while the server is **spinning up**.
+This prevents random connection errors and ensures the app only loads when the API is actually ready.

 ---